chadzilla2080/posture_dev_test/README.md

 - The container will also watch for changes in the `wp-content/plugins` folder and will automatically sync them to the container.
 - The container will also watch for changes in the `wp-content/languages` folder and will automatically sync them to the container.
 - The container will also watch for changes in the `wp-content/uploads` folder and will automatically sync them to the container.

+# Important Docker Commands

+If for whatever reason you need to restore the database from a backup, you can use the following commands:

+- docker compose exec backup-service /scripts/restore.sh
+- docker compose exec backup-service /scripts/backup.sh

 # Cool Things WordPress Theme Development